1800 875 121

-If you become upset or destressed as a result of your participation in the study, please let the research nurse know to arrange for counselling.
+If you become upset or distressed as a result of your participation in the study, please let the research nurse know to arrange for counseling.

-Any counselling (including testing and treatment) will be provided by staff at MSHC and will be free of charge.
+Any counseling (including testing and treatment) will be provided by staff at MSHC and will be free of charge.